blog

 Similarly, storing large files in a regular database might not be efficient.
 Using something like Amazon S3 for that can be a big improvement.
 Sometimes, it’s better to use specialized services for specific tasks rather than trying to split up your whole database.

-Sharding, when necessary, can massively boost your system's capacity, storage, and availability by breaking it into smaller, more manageable pieces.
-Each of these pieces can then be scaled independently with its own replicas.
+When you genuinely need it, sharding raises your capacity, storage, and availability by breaking the database into smaller pieces.
+Each piece can then be scaled on its own, with its own replicas.

 However, this comes with some trade-offs.
 It adds complexity to operations, requires more work for your applications, and can be costly to set up and maintain.